For Vietnamese Adoptees (VADs)

 Under existing laws, all adopted children retain their Vietnamese citizenship.
 You only lose your birth citizenship if your adoptive country stipulates single citizenship.
 This can sometimes be the case if you have joined the Army or some organisation in your adoptive country that requires single citizenship.

 Under newest Residency Laws, anyone who was born in Vietnam has a birth certificate.
 If it is lost you can register to get a new one.
 For an adopted child, you get given a Vietnamese birth certificate.
-If it is lost, you can register with the relevant authority, your Adoptive Country Embassy, in Vietnam to request a copy.
+If it is lost, you can register with the relevant authority, your Adoptive Country Embassy, in Hanoi Vietnam, to request a copy.

 If you desire Dual Citizenship, check with your Adoptive County on whether your Vietnamese Citizenship is allowed under their laws.